gbprod/substitute.nvim/README.md

 This will capture substituted text as you can use `\1` to quickly reuse it.

-#### `range.motion1`

-Default : `false`

-This will use this motion for the first motion of range substitution.

-eg. `lua require('substitute.range').operator({ motion1 = 'iW' })` will select
-inner WORD as subject of substitution.

 #### `range.subject`

 Default : `nil`

-This allows you to control the subject (to be replaced) other than using motions.
+This allows you to control how the subject (to be replaced) is resolved.
 It accepts either a function, string, or a table with some special keys.

 If it is a string that will be used directly.
 If it is a function it will be called when the operator is used, and should return the subject to be replaced.
-If it is a table you may provide one of three keys with appropriate values:
+If it is a table you may provide one of the following keys with appropriate values:

 - `register = "a"` Use the contents of this register as the subject.
 - `expand = "<cword>"` Use the string given as the argument to `vim.fn.expand()` to get the subject.
-- `last_search = true` shortcut for `register = "/"` to use the last `/` search.
+- `last_search = true` Shortcut for `register = "/"` to use the last `/` search.

-#### `range.motion2`

-Default : `false`

-This will use this motion for the second motion of range substitution.
+- `motion = "iw"` Use this motion at the current cursor to get the subject

-eg. `lua require('substitute.range').operator({ motion2 = 'ap' })` will select
+eg. `lua require('substitute.range').operator({ subject = {motion = 'iW'} })`
-around paragraph as range of substitution.
+will select inner WORD as subject of substitution.

-You can combine `motion1` and `motion2` :
-`lua require('substitute.range').operator({ motion1='iw', motion2 = 'ap' })`
-will prepare substitution for inner word around paragraph.

 #### `range.range`

 Default : `nil`

-This allows you to control the range of the substitution other than using motions.
-This takes either a string directly, or a function returning string, this string is used as the range of the substitution command.
+This allows you to control the range of the substitution.
+This takes either a function, string, or a table with some special keys.
+If it is a string that will be used directly.
+If it is a function it will be called after the subject is resolved and should return a string.
+If it is a table you may provide one of the following keys with appropriate values:

+- `motion = "ap"` Use this motion from the current cursor to get the range.

-For example, specifying `range = '%'` will make the substitution run over the whole file.
+eg. specifying `range = '%'` will make the substitution run over the whole file.
+See `:h [range]` for all the possible values here.

+eg. `lua require('substitute.range').operator({ range = { motion = 'ap' } })`
+will select around paragraph as range of substitution.

+You can combine `subject` and `range` :
+`lua require('substitute.range').operator({ subject = { motion='iw' }, range = { motion = 'ap' } })`
+will prepare substitution for inner word around paragraph.

+#### `range.motion1` _DEPRECATED_

+Default : `false`

+This is option deprecated and equivalent to providing `subject.motion`.

+#### `range.motion2` _DEPRECATED_

+Default : `false`

+This option is deprecated and equivalent to `range.motion`

 #### `range.register`